FROG 1.5 cc models

 Regardless, the dominance of the Oliver in ½A team racing pointed the way towards the ideal design features of a successful engine for the class.
 Gordon Cornell quickly produced a design for an FRV twin ball-race 1.48 cc diesel which was expressly intended to take on the Oliver in ½A team racing.
 The first (and as events turned out, only) example of the TR 148 (as the engine was known) was made in Stewart Frazer’s machine shop behind Pride & Clarke’s Motor Cycle dealership in Stockwell.
 The Cornell/Fraser team used it in 1959 with some success, although they did not score any outright wins.

-My own tests have shown that this engine (which I currently own) was a truly outstanding performer which started easily and simply buried the rest of the contemporary 1.5 cc opposition (including the Oliver) in performance terms.
+My own tests have shown that this one-off engine (which I currently own) was a truly outstanding performer which started easily and simply buried the rest of the contemporary 1.5 cc opposition (including the Oliver) in performance terms.
 It's actually possible that its performance was its undoing - to make power you have to burn fuel, and the TR 1.48's main problem in a team racing context was excessive fuel consumption by comparison with the Oliver.
 This generally required it to make an extra pit stop, which negated its speed advantage.

 Of course, further development might well have led to a resolution of this issue.
 Gordon did make IMA aware of this design, but it would have been quite expensive to develop and produce in series as well as having a somewhat more limited appeal, hence not fitting in with IMA’s marketing strategies.
 I’ve recorded the fascinating story of the TR 148 in a separate article which appears elsewhere on this website.